-Shareholder Ratios Ratio Explanation Weaknesses Ratios derived from the Public Accounts Return on Equity (ROE) PAIT/ Ordinary share capital + Reserves Return on equity is quite similar to ROCE and is calculated by expressing the annual earnings as a percentage of the shareholders' equity.
-The annual earnings are defined as the profit after interest, tax and all charges other than ordinary dividends.
-In this context equity is defined as the amount of cumulative share capital and retained profits that have been invested in the company since its foundation.
-It is only a useful measure for shareholders who have been with the company since its foundation.
+Shareholder Ratios Ratio Explanation Weaknesses Ratios derived from the Pu blic Accounts Return on Equity (ROE) PAIT/ Ordinary share capital + Reserves Return on equity is quite similar to calculated by expressing the annual a percentage of the shareholders' er annual earnings are defined as the interest, tax and all charges other the dividends.
+In this context equity is of amount of cumulative share capital profits that have been invested in t since its foundation. earnings as quity.
+The shareholders who have been with the company since its foundation.
 Like ROCE there can be problems with the valuation of fixed assets and variations in the treatment of goodwill.
-ROE does not take account of share value in the stock market.
-The correlation between ROE and shareholder value is relatively low.
-Earnings per Share (EPS) Earnings/Shares This very popular measure is calculated by expressing the annual earnings as a percentage of the average shares in issue during the year.
-It is a simple calculation and very much a favourite with stock market analysts and the boards of public companies as it gives a robust indicator of the market's view of the company.
-It is not a useful measure for comparing different companies as different companies are likely to have issued very different numbers of shares.
-It can encourage managers to manage stock market perceptions by holding back on the issue of new shares or by share buyback.
-Dividend Cover Earnings/Dividend This is an important measure for shareholders who focus on dividends paid as it highlights the proportion of earnings paid out in dividend.
-It is usually expressed as a multiple.
+Earnings per Share (EPS) Earnings/Shares This very popular measure is calcula expressing the annual earnings as a of the average shares in issue durin is a simple calculation and very mu with stock market analysts and the public companies as it gives a robus the market's view of the company. percentagecomparing different companies asg the year.
+Itdifferent companies are likely toch a favouritehave issued very different numbersboards ofof shares.
+Dividend Cover Earnings/Dividend This is an important measure for sh who focus on dividends paid as it h proportion of earnings paid out in o usually expressed as a multiple. ghlights the perceptions.
+Whilst measures stock market variables are m One of the key components as the product of the total sh t information can change every day as s derived from published accounts can uch more difficult to manipulate. of any stock market derived measure is nares issued and the current share price prices change to reflect market influences and be influenced by managers, measures determined by market capitalisation and this can be simply expressed .
+It is a useful measure as it normally provides the starting point for calculating the sums required for mounting Price to Book Ratio Market capitalisation/Shareholders' equity The ratio is only useful for comparative purposes in the context of a specific market sector but as a general rule from the shareholder perspective, the higher the multiple, the better.
+Price Earnings Ratio Current share price/Earnings per share price to earnings ratio is usually expressed as a ltiple and is probably the most useful comparative asure in the stock market.
+It provides a useful indicator uture expectations and the higher the multiple the re the market expects of future performance.
+Price nings ratios again provide the best comparisons when chmarked against companies in the same market tor.
+Dividend Yield Dividend per share/Current s hare price imp dividend yield is expressed as a percentage.
+It is ortant to investors who are more interested in nediate income than capital growth.